 39. Can Recovery Funds be used for non-federal matching requirements such as FEMA disaster assistance or Medicaid?

-Counties are not allowed to use funds for general infrastructure spending outside of water, sewer and broadband investments or above the amount allocated under the revenue loss provision.
+Counties are generally not allowed to use funds for general infrastructure spending outside of water, sewer and broadband investments or above the amount allocated under the revenue loss provision, unless the infrastructure project can specifically be tied back to a specific public health need or negative economic impact.

 41. How flexible are Categories 1 and 2 – public health response and negative economic impacts – when it comes to eligible uses?